Waldorf Astoria New York: Early years and international politics

 From March 27 to 29, 1949, the Cultural and Scientific Conference for World Peace, also known as the Waldorf World Peace Conference, was held at the hotel to discuss the emerging Cold War and the growing divide between the US and the Soviet Union.
-The event was organized by the struggling American Communist Party and was attended by the likes of Soviet Foreign Minister Andrey Vyshinsky, composer and pianist Dmitri Shostakovich, and writer Alexsander Fadeyev; it was picketed by anti-Stalinists running under the banner of America for Intellectual Freedom, and prominent individuals such as Irving Howe, Dwight Macdonald, Mary McCarthy, Robert Lowell, and Norman Mailer.
+The event was organized by the struggling American Communist Party and was attended by the likes of Soviet Foreign Minister Andrey Vyshinsky, composer and pianist Dmitri Shostakovich, and writer Alexsander Fadeyev.
+It was picketed by anti-Stalinists running under the banner of America for Intellectual Freedom, and prominent individuals such as Irving Howe, Dwight Macdonald, Mary McCarthy and Robert Lowell.

 In 1954, Israeli statesman and archaeologist Yigael Yadin met secretly with the Syriac Orthodox Archbishop Mar Samuel in the basement of the Waldorf-Astoria Hotel to negotiate the purchase of four Dead Sea Scrolls for Israel; Yadin paid $250,000 for all four scrolls.
+Among the hotel's notable events was the April in Paris Ball, a gala event whose mission was to improve Franco-American relations, share cultures, assist US and French charities, and commemorate the 2,000th anniversary of the founding of Paris.
+Established by the hotel's banquet manager Claude Philippe in 1952, it was managed mostly by socialites; the ball was hosted annually until 1959.

 Hilton acquired management rights to the hotel on October 12, 1949.
 Restaurateur George Lang began working at the Waldorf Astoria Hotel in 1955, and on December 13, 1955, he helped organize the American Theatre Wing's First Night Ball to celebrate Helen Hayes's 50th year in show business.
-He did much to organize dinners at the Waldorf to assist Hungarian issues and relief.
-On one occasion, an event was attended by Edward G. Robinson and pianist Doklady and some $60,000 were raised.
+He did much to organize dinners at the Waldorf to assist with Hungarian issues and relief.
+On one occasion, an event was attended by Edward G. Robinson and pianist Doklady and some $60,000 was raised.
+Under Hilton's ownership, the lobby was refurbished in the 1950s and again in the 1960s.